Sick in Mexico? Pharmacies Deliver

 Pharmacies in Mexico deliver.
 Rather than having to drag myself hacking and rumpled for medicine, I had it delivered, no extra charge.

 I was curious what they would send me.
 The pharmacist had recommended a syrup.
 I had no idea what she said other than “muy bueno” and that was all I needed to hear.
 I arranged for some raspberry lozenges (No hay ceneza?...
 Por supuesta frambosa está bien!)

-You likely are so locked in disbelief that pharmacies deliver here that you didn’t pay register to the last few paragraphs.
+You likely are so locked in disbelief that pharmacies deliver in Mexico you didn’t register the last few paragraphs.
 The appearance of the delivery person at my door with my medicine within the hour was a little like seeing a television for the first time for me too.
-Let’s put that phenomenon aside and consider my medicine.
+Let’s put that phenomenon aside and consider the medicine they sent.

 Suspend reality for a moment and pretend that pharmacies delivered in the United States.
 What do you think they’d recommend to you when you called?

 The ingredients in Nyquil, according to an article in Wired Magazine are acetaminophen, a drug that breaks down in the body to form a cannabinoid (and we all know what that is), Dextromethorphan (dextrorphan), a painkiller five times more powerful than morphine that’s listed by the National Institute of Drug Abuse as a “dissociative” drug, and doxylamine succinate, an antihistamine.